leskovde/sreality-actor/README.md

 ## Usage

 Several input properties support a full text specification of their value.
 Once the required input is specified, the actor constructs an URL with the specified filter.
-The linked page features 20 listings, which leads to a maximum of 20 listings collected in a single Actor run.
-The property `pageNumber` specifies the page of the search, thus allowing to collect more than 20 listings over several runs.
+The linked page features 20 listings.
+The actor switches the pages during the search, thus allowing to collect more than 20 listings in a single run.
 The Actor uses Puppeteer, the minimum required memory for running is 2048 MB.

 ## Input